BlaqueDevs/se-assignment-day-4-software-project-management-hezronkipchirchir/README.md

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
-it ensures a focused development approach it enhances user experience reduces development time and costs
+it ensures a focused development approach it enhances user experience it reduces development time and costs

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 It ensures a focused development approach, leading to a user-friendly chatbot that efficiently delivers hospital information.
 It also enhances user experience by providing quick and accurate responses